Most Common SQL Data Analyst Interview Questions by Facebook

 Facebook SQL Data Analyst Interview Question

-Return the share of monthly active users in the United States (US).
+Output share of US users that are active.
 Active users are the ones with an "open" status in the table.

 This SQL Data Analyst Interview Question includes the following concepts:

 - Ratio - Numerator and Denominator

 This is Facebook’s most common and favorite SQL interview question and concept to ask.
 We've actually seen several different versions of this SQL question over the past 5 years.
 So if you do end up interviewing for Facebook, you’ll definitely get a similar question.

 Approach to Solve this SQL Data Analyst Interview Question

 For every data science interview question, we attach the problem the same way, each and every time.
 Especially in an interview where you’re probably nervous and stressed out.
 You can always rely on the same framework so that your mind goes on autopilot mode.
 It tends to calm you down and help you think through the solution.